ruby-i18n/ruby-cldr/README.md

 	# => "13:12:11 UTC"
 ```

-In order to make these things easier to use the library provides a bunch of helpers defined in the module Cldr::Format.
-(This module is supposed to work as an extension to the Simple backend in the I18n gem but is included here to suggest a common API to formatters and make development easier for usecases outside of the I18n gem.
+In order to make these things easier to use the library provides a bunch of helpers defined in the module `Cldr::Format`.
+(This module is supposed to work as an extension to the Simple backend in the [`I18n` gem](https://github.com/ruby-i18n/i18n) but is included here to suggest a common API to formatters and make development easier for usecases outside of the `I18n` gem.
 If you want to include this module somewhere else you have to implement a few abstract methods to provide translations.)

 E.g.: